Manas-Shrivasttav/Cybercrime-Clustering-India/README.md

 ## 📄 License

-MIT License — code is open for academic and research use.
-Please cite the original paper if using methodology or findings.
+Code is open for academic and research use.
+Please cite the original paper.